Zabanaa/chevette/README.md

 chevette serve
 ```

-A server will be launched and which will be accessible at `localhost:9310`
+A server will be launched which will be accessible at `localhost:9310`

 ---